jerbek/active-directory-deployment/README.md

 <br />
 <p>
-  2. RDP into your VM and install tailscale and check "Run unattended" in the preferences submenu from the taskbar so it will automatically start upon reboots and run as the admin user you have made
+  2. RDP into your VM and install tailscale and check "Run unattended" in the preferences submenu from the taskbar so it will automatically start upon reboots and run as the admin user you have made.
 </p>
 <p>
   <img src="https://github.com/user-attachments/assets/51a6a800-2c6d-4b08-845b-09678bc2712e" height="80%" width="80%" alt="Disk Sanitization Steps"/>